 Do your own research

 Your company will likely put out official communication regarding your benefits options and reviewing its resources is a good place to start.
 But it’s not a place to end.
-Many companies like Alegeus, which is an administrator of health benefits for organizations, provide resources to help consumers make the right choices when it comes to their benefits.
+Many companies provide resources to help consumers make the right choices when it comes to their benefits.
 By doing your own research, you’re more likely to get a neutral third party assessment of your plan options, and you might even find better benefits in the marketplace than your company is offering.

 If you do find better plans that you think your company should consider, try sending them to your Human Resources (HR) Department.
 When HR knows what employees need, they can make better choices in terms of what benefits they offer in the future.